Thank God, It's Doomsday: Production

 The musical group Baha Men reprised their roles as themselves.
 They previous appeared in the fourteenth season episode "Large Marge".
 The musical group Los Lobos also appeared as themselves dying in a blimp crash.
 They also play a version of the Simpsons theme over the end credits.

 Execute producer Al Jean claimed that the final time he saw writer Don Payne before his death was for the recording of the DVD commentary for this episode.

 Cultural references

 The Left Below film watched by Homer, Bart and Lisa is a pastiche of the Left Behind franchise.
 Homer says that the 1984 film Cannonball Run II haunted him for the rest of his life.
 In the final scene, Homer, his fellow bar patrons, and Moe form a tableau of the painting The Last Supper by Leonardo da Vinci.

 Release

 The episode aired at 8:30 PM ET/PT immediately following the previous episode.

 Reception

 Viewing figures

-The episode earned a 3.6 rating and was watched by 10.05 million viewers, which was the 36th most-watched show that week and more that the preceding episode.
+The episode earned a 3.6 rating and was watched by 10.05 million viewers, which was the 36th most-watched show that week and more than the preceding episode.